leannmendoza/DS5500-Capstone/README.md

 ```
 Replace your_order_data.csv and your_item_cost_data.csv with the paths to your CSV files if they are different from the defaults.

+your_order_data.csv.csv
+This CSV file can be downloaded directly if your business takes orders from Google forms.
+A few columns are required for modularity to work:
+* Column that contains date data
+* Column that contains email data
+* Columns that match Item names in your_item_cost_data.csv

+your_item_cost_data.csv
+This CSV file should list all the items or services offered by your business, along with their costs and prices.
+The structure is as follows: [Item, Cost, Price]

 3. **Access the Dashboard**

 Open a web browser and navigate to http://127.0.0.1:8022/ (or the port you specified).
 See Line 369.